1. Overview

 data_volume

-If a name is not specified, Docker generates a random name:
+If a name isn’t specified, Docker generates a random one as a hash identifier:

 $ docker volume create